clausdenk/japanese-handwriting-nn/README.md

 I have also addded explicit initializations to be of type "he_normal" as this seems to be what Tsai is using in his paper.
 A LearningRateScheduler has been added to reduce the learning rate every 20 epochs by a factor of 0.1 as described in the paper.
+Just a few models use batch normalization in the original repo, the paper seems to suggest that batch normlization has been used in every model ("with batch normalization [8] after each weight layer and before each activation layer").

 There is an [ansible playbook](aws_start_spot_job.yml) to run a job on a spot instance on AWS.
 Input/output files are stored on a bucket in s3, adapt files [run_all.sh] and [run_job.sh].